 - You’re done.
 Enjoy!

-We assume this guide is really helpful to you and you have successfully rooted your Samsung Galaxy S22 Ultra 5G device by using Magisk.
-In case of any issue, do let us know via email at email@example.com.
+We assume this guide is really helpful to you and you successfully rooted your Samsung Galaxy S22 Ultra 5G device using Magisk.
+In case of any issue, do let us know via email at firstname.lastname@example.org.